jocrag/DocuSign-eSignature-SDK/PHP/LoanCo/Readme.txt

 Sample PHP LoanCo solution instructions
 ---------------------------------------------------------------------------

+The IntegratorsKey MUST be set in the api/Credentials.php file for authentication to succeed.
+The other values can be entered as part of the online login or in the Credentials file.

 Recursively copy all files to your server and execute the index.php file to begin.